• Free shipping on all orders

 Group Gundog

-The English Springer Spaniel is a sweetheart of a dog that has earned its place in the top 10 most popular breeds.
-It has many of the traits that make it an excellent gundog, such as its obedient nature and eagerness to please.
-This pup does just as well hanging out with the family as doing its job in the field.
+The English Springer Spaniel is a friendly dog that has earned their place in the top 10 most popular breeds.
+They have several traits that make them excellent gundogs, such as their obedient nature and eagerness to please.
+They love hanging out with the family as much as working in the field.

 German Shepherd standing on the grass